yodiaditya/vim-netbeans/README.md

 VIM-Netbeans
 =============

-We want use VIM as great as Netbeans for editing PHP, Phyton, JS, HTML, XML and many else filetype.
+use VIM as great as Netbeans for editing PHP, Python, JS, HTML, XML and many else filetype.

+This have several great feature :

-Now this VIM-Netbeans supported with NodeJS, Stylus, Less and many CSS/Javascript engine, template, parser
+- Supported with NodeJS, Stylus, Less and many CSS/Javascript engine, template, parser

-This VIM bundled with many plugins, syntax and custom .vimrc configuration.
+- Integrated with JavascriptLint for auto-checking syntax
+- Have great Python checking and fast shortcut like `Shift - e` for execute current files
+- Use Vundle for managing plugins
+- `F8` for Browser files and Tags
+- Check .vimrc to see many feature and goodies bag

 This VIM is inspired by many great developers that share their custom VIM configuration.

-All TLDR; documentation located in .vimrc.
-You can read and follow link there to see related projects used.

 Installing